Rent regulation in Canada

 Rent regulation in Canada is a set of laws and policies which control the amount by which rental prices for real property can increase year to year.
-Each province can pass legislation, where the purpose is to limit rent prices increasing beyond what is affordable for most home dwellers.
+Each province and territory can pass legislation, where the purpose is to limit rent prices increasing beyond what is affordable for most home dwellers.

-History
+By province & territory

 Alberta

 The Residential Tenancies Act and Regulations are the laws governing the rental of residential property and leading the relationship between the landlord and their tenants in the province of Alberta.